-Further to this the Fox provides a silence too within its special attack which has a fairly high hit rate percentage.
+Further to this, the Fox provides a silence too within its special attack which has a fairly high hit rate percentage.

-Summary: the Fox is perfect for PvP team compositions with high skill damage combined with high CC.
+The Fox is perfect for PvP team compositions with high skill damage combined with high CC.

 Monster Breakdown: Dragon

-The Dragon is a great all round Monster, showing promise in both PvP and PvE.
-Whilst it is good all round, it isn't perfect for most compositions and there is likely a better monster for your team.
+The Dragon is a great all-round Monster, showing promise in both PvP and PvE.
+Whilst it is good all-round, it isn't perfect for most compositions and there is likely a better monster for your team.
 Consider picking the Dragon if it suits your team composition.
 The critical hit percentage and damage buff are great for assassin based teams (think Walter).

 The special attack provides high damage on three random enemy Heroes, but also gives a good stun on hit also, making the Dragon a versatile pick.

-Summary: good for both PvP and PvE, but not perfect for every situation.
+The Dragon is good for both PvP and PvE, but not perfect for every situation.

 Monster Breakdown: Rock

 The Rock monster shares a lot of similarities with the Dragon.
-It provides decent up front damage, but also provides a large amount of critical damage to your team, perfect with your assassins.
+It provides decent upfront damage, but also provides a large amount of critical damage to your team, perfect with your assassins.

 That just about wraps up this Idle Heroes guide to Monsters!

-In summary, the monsters fulfill a wide range of abilities and buffs / debuffs that can turn a good team into a great team.
+In summary, the monsters fulfill a wide range of abilities and buffs/debuffs that can turn a good team into a great team.

 It is important to note that as the game is patched and updated, which monster is the best monster often changes.
-This guide does not explicitly say which monster is "OP" (over powered) right now as that will change all the time.
+This guide does not explicitly say which monster is "OP" (overpowered) right now as that will change all the time.
 For more up to date information on which monsters are meta right now, check out a tier list.

 © 2018 Kristian Howe